Request for Solutions:

 • Data rights assertion

-The Government is planning a site visit to Ft.
+The Government is planning one day site visits to both Ft.
+Lee and Ft.
 Benning to provide information to vendors during the solution preparation process.
-The dates for the site visit will be determined by the availability of Ft.
-Benning personnel.
+The site visit to Ft.
+Benning will be held on 5 March 2019 and the site visit to Ft.
+Lee will be held on 12 March 2019.
 The Government reserves the right to request demonstrations of commercially proposed solution sets as part of the negotiation and risk assessment portion of the evaluation.
 The Government will award this project, via TReX, to the respondent(s) whose proposed solution will be most advantageous to the Government: price, schedule, technical risks and other factors considered.
 The Government reserves the right to award to a respondent that does not meet all of the requirements, but provides attributes or partial solutions of value to the RFS.

 If sufficient validation of the proposed solution is not provided, the Government may reject the submission.
 Assessment of risks is subjective.
 If the risk is obvious or the schedule seems overly aggressive, the Government will consider that in their total risk assessment.